sudorandom/kmcd.dev/content/posts/2025/grpc-webtransport/index.md

 ## A Universal gRPC Proxy?

-While we wait for official support, what can we build today to help?
-This is especially relevant in the Go ecosystem, where the primary WebTransport library has fallen behind the latest standards.
 One powerful idea is a proxy that can terminate all three types of gRPC connections:

 1.  **Standard gRPC:** From other backend services.
 2.  **gRPC-Web:** From current web browsers.